infiniflow/infinity/docs/references/http_api_reference.md

 ## Update

-Updates data in a specified table.
+Update data in a specified table.

 #### Request